 - Safety Glasses.
 Inexpensive, last a long time.
 Protect your eyes.

-- Artist Pallet.
+- Artist Pallet Knife.
 I use this to pry the prints off the plate.
 This works better than a scraper, usually since they are so thin.

 - Isopropyl Alcohol (IPA) or Rubbing Alcohol ( Set of 12, 16 oz IPA bottles ) is needed to remove the resin from the outside of the print.
 You will need a lot of this for post processing.
 Here is a 1 gallon jug, which is probably a better deal.
 Best case is 99%, but I use 91% it works fine.

 - Funnels with Filters: This is a good first stage funnel.
 From there, you can get a smaller sized metal funnel (Here is an inexpensive one from AliExpress or this is the sieve with silicon funnel.) that are good to get the resin back into the bottle for later use.
-I’ve also printed one of these, and use it with the sieve that was in one of the paper funnels: https://www.thingiverse.com/thing:2820545 I’ve used the same sieve about 5 times, so far.
+I’ve also printed one of these, and use it with the sieve that comes from paper funnels: https://www.thingiverse.com/thing:2820545 I’ve used the same sieve about 5 times, so far.
 After done, toss it in the IPA to rinse the resin off.

 - UV Nail Dryer is needed to finish curing the resin.
 Inexpensive and easy to use.
 You can also make a DIY yourself version with a small garbage can and a string of LED UV lights.
 The UV Nail dryer is the simple way.
 Another, somewhat fancier set up: Rolltop breadbox-This breadbox has been sold out for a while, a similar one is here, Plug in Timer or this Plug in Timer, Wire Rack, Blacklight Strip.
 You can even get some Chrome Silver Craft Vinyl (Amazon | AliExpress ) for turning any vessel into a reflective vessel.
 (This is “technically” nice to have, but I much prefer this to using the sun.)